rvakato/UnrealEngineToolDev/README.md

   3. Configure the **Rotation Range** (e.g., 0–360) and **Scale Range** (e.g., 0.8–1.2) to control the random rotation and scaling.
      ![Step 3: Configure Rotation & Scale Ranges](https://github.com/user-attachments/assets/542ab6df-0650-4ddf-9efc-03c35d3e9629)
   4. After adjusting parameters, the Blueprint updates automatically in the editor—no need to run the game or perform additional steps.

 ---

+## Popcorn

+- **中**：
+已新增 Popcorn 範例，直接複製整個/Game/Popcorn資料夾後，開啟示範地圖/Game/Popcorn/LV_Popcorn

+- **EN**:
+Added a Popcorn example.
+Simply duplicate the entire /Game/Popcorn folder, then open the demo level: /Game/Popcorn/LV_Popcorn to see how it works.

+---